dharmab/bmw-f750gs-f850gs/known-issues.md

 clutch lever when parking at your destination to avoid overtensioning the cable when the bike is fully cooled.

-## Bluetooth Connectivity is Spotty
+## Bluetooth Connectivity Forgets Paired Devices

 The bike's Bluetooth system often forgets previously paired devices.
 This is especially common with Sena devices.

+A software update may improve the issues, but there is no known solution for Sena device connectivity.

 ## Battery Interferes with Seat Lock